+'''

+--disable-werror

+'''

+This allows the build to complete with warnings introduced by more recent Flex versions.

+'''

+--disable-grub-emu-usb --disable-efiemu

+'''

-The --disable-werror option allows the build to complete with warnings introduced by more recent flex versions.
-The other --disable switches minimize what is built by disabling features and testing programs not needed for LFS.
+These options minimize what is built by disabling features and testing programs not needed for LFS.

 Using GRUB to make your LFS system bootable will be discussed in Section 8.4, "Using GRUB to Set Up the Boot Process".